Snektron/echidna/README.md

 ### Compiling the client

 Because of some misconfigurations, the default opencl-nvidia module provided by the DAS5 still points to an old installation.
 Instead, the package config included in the das5 directory should be used when compiling the client.
-By default, the head node will have the PKG_CONFIG_PATH environment variable set due to another misconfiguration, to an opencl-intel installation containing an erroneous package config.
+By default, the head node will have the PKG_CONFIG_PATH environment variable set due to another misconfiguration to an opencl-intel installation containing an erroneous package config.
 This package config path needs to be removed, and then the proper package config needs to be set when building:
 ```
 $ unset PKG_CONFIG_PATH
 $ meson .. -Dpkg_config_path=../das5